Important change:

 Background information on cluster headache

-Our mother tongue doesn't know it: cluster headache.
-Cluster headaches are one of the most serious pain disorders in humans.
-Unimaginably severe pain attacks lasting 15-180 minutes suddenly escalate on one side in the eye area, forehead or temple.
-The frequency is up to eight attacks per day.
-In addition to the pain, redness of the eyes, watering of the eyes, nasal congestion, runny nose, increased sweating in the forehead and face area, constriction of the pupil, drooping of the eyelid, swelling of the eyelids and physical restlessness with the need to move occur.
-The attacks occur frequently over a certain period of time, usually over an active period of around six weeks.
-The English language speaks of cluster headache, literally translated as “heap” headache.
-For some of those affected, there are headache-free weeks or months between these temporally grouped headache attacks.
-Others don't know such headache-free intervals.
-According to various studies, the frequency of cluster headaches in the general population is approximately 1%.
-According to a survey by cluster headache self-help groups (CSG) in Germany, on average it takes eight years until the correct diagnosis is made.
-Cluster headaches are incredibly painful.
-Additionally unexplored, undiagnosed and untreated, it is one of the most vicious and at the same time useless pain diseases in humans.
-Social isolation, personality changes, fear, depression, despondency, anger, sadness, despair, giving up the will to live are his diverse companions.
+Our native language doesn't recognize it: cluster headache.
+Cluster headache is one of the most severe pain disorders known to humankind.
+It is characterized by sudden, unimaginably intense attacks of pain, lasting 15 to 180 minutes, that escalate on one side of the head, in the eye area, forehead, or temple.
+The frequency can reach up to eight attacks per day.
+In addition to the pain, symptoms include red eyes, watery eyes, nasal congestion, runny nose, increased sweating of the forehead and face, constricted pupils, drooping eyelids, eyelid swelling, and restlessness with an urge to move.
+The attacks occur in clusters over a specific period, usually an active phase of about six weeks.
+The English term "cluster headache" literally translates to "cluster" headache.
+Some sufferers experience headache-free weeks or months between these clustered attacks.
+Others do not experience such headache-free intervals.
+According to various studies, the prevalence of cluster headaches in the general population is approximately 1%.
+On average, according to a survey by cluster headache self-help groups (CSG) in Germany, it takes eight years for a correct diagnosis to be made.
+Cluster headaches are excruciatingly painful.
+Furthermore, they are often under-researched, undiagnosed, and untreated, making them one of the most insidious and simultaneously most useless pain disorders.
+Social isolation, personality changes, anxiety, depression, despondency, anger, grief, despair, and a loss of the will to live are among its many accompanying symptoms.

-Cluster headaches can usually be diagnosed quickly.
-And there are very effective treatment options.
-However: Adequate diagnoses are often made very late or not at all, and effective therapies are therefore not available or are only initiated after many agonizing years of a pain odyssey and serious complications.
-In Europe, the individual level of experience, the organization of the healthcare system and, unfortunately, often pure chance decide what the treatment looks like.
-Science often arrives very late in care.
-This can also create insurmountable obstacles to effective treatment, which could often have been avoided with timely therapy.
-Others have to go through discouraging battles for scientifically proven therapies and ultimately give up: although effective therapies are known and described in guidelines, they are often not approved for pain without a name.
-Even in training and further education, this pain without words is only found marginally - if at all.
-Disability law does not recognize pain without law.
-So it all too often defies the relief hoped for in an insidious and insurmountable manner with extremely strong defenses.
-And those affected continue to suffer, alone, without confidence, disastrously from senseless pain attacks in despair and hope that has died cold.
+Cluster headaches can usually be diagnosed quickly, and highly effective treatment options exist.
+However, adequate diagnoses are often made very late or not at all, meaning effective therapies are either not available or only initiated after many agonizing years of suffering and serious complications.
+In Europe, the treatment approach is generally determined by the individual's level of experience, the organization of the healthcare system, and, unfortunately, often pure chance.
+Scientific research often arrives in healthcare very late.
+This can create insurmountable obstacles to effective treatment, obstacles that could often have been avoided with timely intervention.
+Others must endure discouraging battles for scientifically validated therapies and ultimately give up: Effective therapies are known and described in guidelines, but are often not approved for this nameless pain.
+Even in education and training, this unspoken pain is only marginally addressed—if at all.
+Disability law does not recognize this unspoken pain.
+Thus, it all too often defies hoped-for relief with insidious and insurmountable resistance.
+And those affected continue to suffer, alone, without hope, agonizingly from senseless attacks of pain in despair and coldly extinguished hope.

 The German language has no name for this pain.
-It is the pain-nameless.
+It is nameless pain.
 There is pain illiteracy.

-Cluster headache is scientifically classified and diagnosed very precisely:
+Cluster headache is very precisely classified and diagnosable scientifically:

-Here you can read reports from authors who have given their cluster headache a name in connection with the treatment at the Kiel Pain Clinic.
-You have found words.
+Read here reports from authors who have given a name to their cluster headaches in connection with their treatment at the Kiel Pain Clinic.
+They have found words.
 They call the pain by its name:

-Here you can read two interviews from those affected and their relatives that were taken in connection with the treatment in the Kiel Pain Clinic (from Hartmut Göbel: Because I have to live with pain - Interviews with pain patients )
+Read here two interviews with patients and their relatives, which were conducted in connection with treatment at the Kiel Pain Clinic (from Hartmut Göbel: Because I have to live with pain – Interviews with pain patients )

 Nadine:

-It was eighteen years ago on February 26th.
-I woke up at 2:30 a.m. in unbearable pain.
-I didn't know at the time that it was my first cluster seizure.
-After half an hour the spook was over.
-But it repeated itself the next night and the night after that, and it continued like this until April 15th.
-After that it was quiet until the next February.
+It was February 26th, eighteen years ago.
+I woke up at 1:30 a.m. in excruciating pain.
+At the time, I didn't know it was my first cluster headache attack.
+After half an hour, it was over.
+But it happened again the next night, and the night after that, and this continued until April 15th.
+After that, there was a lull until the following February.
 This went on for several years.

 Klaus: